Peter Openshaw (immunologist): Career

 Originally trained in lung mechanics, his PhD at the National Institute for Medical Research at Mill Hill, London was in T cell immunology.
-He has worked on protective and harmful immunological reactions to viruses, inflammatory lung disease and vaccine development since 1985, writing over 200 scientific articles (h-index= 78).
+He has worked on protective and harmful immunological reactions to viruses, inflammatory lung disease and vaccine development since 1985, writing over 300 scientific articles (h-index= 101).
+He was President of the British Society for Immunology between 2013 and 2018, the first clinician to hold the role.
+Openshaw was a member of the Academy of Medical Sciences and British Society for Immunology expert taskforce on COVID-19.